Pletea-Marinescu-Valentin/Hotel-Management/README.md

 # Overview

-The Hotel Management System is a software application developed using Qt for C++ that allows hotel administrators to manage rooms, reservations, and guest information efficiently.
+The Hotel Management is a software application developed using Qt for C++ that allows hotel administrators to manage rooms, reservations, and guest information efficiently.
 It provides a user-friendly interface for performing various tasks related to hotel management.

 # Features